abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ *None - this is a config file option only*

 > [!IMPORTANT]
 > This option is fully supported for Microsoft Entra ID (Work/School) accounts.
-For personal Microsoft accounts (e.g., Outlook.com), the client will automatically fall back to the interactive login flow if the device code flow is not supported.
+For personal Microsoft accounts (e.g., @outlook.com or @hotmail.com), this method of authentication is not supported.
+Please use the interactive interactive authentication method (default) to authenticate this application.

 ### use_intune_sso
 _**Description:**_ Enable this option to authenticate using Intune Single Sign-On (SSO) via the Microsoft Identity Device Broker over D-Bus.
 This method is suitable for environments where the system is Intune-enrolled and allows seamless token retrieval without requiring browser interaction.